Abdominoplasty in Pittsburgh

-Tummy tuck (abdominoplasty) in Pittsburgh is a surgical procedure to correct a protruding or loose, sagging abdomen.
+Tummy tuck (abdominoplasty) in Pittsburgh is a surgical procedure to correct a protruding or loose, sagging belly.
 Areas to be treated may include the center of the abdomen or may extend of the entire area between the lower rib cage and pubic bone, as well as to the sides and back.

 A fit and well proportioned body is often consider a symbol of health and vitality.
 But despite good health and a reasonable level of fitness, some individuals may still have a body with disproportionate contours due to localized fat deposits.
 These areas may be due to heredity of family traits rather than a lack of weight control or fitness.